- Animals: goats

 - Sustainable Communities: new business opportunities, analysis of personal/family life, sustainability measures

-- To increase forage availability in equine pastures by using goats to control undesirable species;
+1) To increase forage availability in equine pastures by using goats to control undesirable plant species;

-- To evaluate the possibility of creating a business opportunity in the goat market to diversify farming operation;
+3) To evaluate the possibility of creating a business opportunity in the goat meat market to diversify farming operation;

--Goats may play an active role in eliminating the Autumn Olive and Multiflora Rose growing in pastures as well as other potential toxic plants known to equine pastures.
+-Goats may play an active role in eliminating the autumn olive and multiflora rose growing in pastures as well as other potential toxic plants known to equine in pastures.

--Improve forage availability in horse pastures to allow for longer grazing season and reduce hay input costs.
+-Improve forage availability in horse pastures to allow for a longer grazing season and reduce hay input costs